jdee/video_converter/README.md

 to fail.
 By default, the output folder is ~/Desktop.
 This may be overridden with the `-o` option.

+MP4 files are generated using the H.264 codec using a CRF that may be specified as an option.
+Legal values are 0-51.
+Recommended values are 18-28.
+The default is 28.
+Override this using the `-c` option.

 By default, the command starts a backround job and leaves log files in a folder (~/logs/video_converter by default, overridden with the `-l` option).
 It removes and recreates the folder each time the script runs.
 It generates a file